TropNNC: Structured Neural Network Compression Using Tropical Geometry: Compression Algorithm

-\cite{misiakos2022neural} proposed the algorithm "Zonotope K-means" for compressing single-output neural networks.
-Their approach uses K-means clustering on the set of positive and negative generators, and replaces the generators of each formed cluster by a single representative, the center of the cluster (i.e. the mean of the generators of the cluster).

-In contrast, our approach also uses K-means to cluster the generators, but instead of taking the representative to be the center of the cluster, we take the representative to be the sum of the generators of the cluster.
-We show later that this compression produces a tighter approximation of the neural network compared to \citep{misiakos2022neural}.
-We demonstrate this with Example \ref{example:zonotope-execution} and prove this formally with Proposition \ref{prop:zonotope_bound} and Corollary \ref{corollary:zonotope_bound_col}.
-Our Algorithm \ref{alg:improved_zonotope} is depicted below.
+\paragraph{Algorithm for single output network.} For single-output networks, our approach uses K-Means to cluster positive and negative generators, and replaces each cluster with a single representative.
+Unlike \citet{misiakos2022neural}, who define the representative as the center/mean of the cluster, we take the representative to be the sum of the cluster.

-\begin{example} Suppose we have a positive zonotope consisting of 3 positive generators \(g_1, g_2, g_3\) like the pink zonotope (hexagon) in Figure \ref{fig:original_zonotope}, and suppose we have $K/2=2$.
-The Zonotope K-means algorithm of \cite{misiakos2022neural} will form 2 clusters of generators, the black cluster which consists of a single generator \(g_1\), and the pink cluster which consists of the pink generators \(g_2, g_3\).
-Zonotope K-means will take as cluster representatives the centers of the clusters.
-In our example, this will be the black generator \(\tilde{g}_1=g_1\) for the black cluster, and the blue generator \(\tilde{g}_2=\frac{g_2+g_3}{2}\) for the pink cluster, as in Figure \ref{fig:misiakos_zonotope}.
-The blue zonotope is the zonotope generated by the representatives of the clusters (black and blue generators \(\tilde{g}_1, \tilde{g}_2\) respectively), and it is the approximation that Zonotope K-means uses to approximate the pink zonotope.

-In contrast, TropNNC will also form the same 2 clusters of generators, but instead of taking the center, it will take the sum of the generators of each cluster as the cluster representative.
-In our example, these will be the black generator \(\tilde{g}_1=g_1\) and the blue generator \(\tilde{g}_2=g_2+g_3\) of Figure \ref{fig:my_zonotope}, which form a different blue zonotope which is used as the approximation of the pink zonotope.

-In this example, one can visually verify that according to the Hausdorff distance, the approximation of TropNNC is better than the approximation of Zonotope K-Means. \end{example}